Why Hollywood writers and actors are going on strike

 How will this affect the film industry?

-“The studios literally don’t care about us or treat us like human beings,” Zack Arnold, the co-editor of Netflix’s Cobra Kai told The Independent.
+“The studios literally don’t care about us or treat us like human beings,” Zack Arnold, editor and associate producer of Netflix’s Cobra Kai told The Independent.
 “The way of life as a creative, as a storyteller, as a filmmaker is on the line.”

 Arnold says the strike was caused by a “perfect storm” of streaming dominance, which has led to the erosion of residual pay, and the advent of AI in the industry.